neutrinojs/neutrino/docs/project-layout.md

 # Project Layout

 Out of the box, Neutrino presets expect a project to have a particular structure to make the development process for new projects as quick as possible.
-This is broken up into three directories:
+This is broken up into four directories:

 - Source code
+- Static assets
 - Build assets
 - Testing